What to expect on your first visit

 Included with membership

 Membership includes access to all Minnesota YMCAs, including more than 25 locations in the Twin Cities, Rochester and Hudson, WI.
 You can also visit Ys across the country—just find the Y you want to visit and contact the location for specific details.

 As a member, you have access to all the amenities available at the Y—some are free for members, some have an additional fee and some are discounted for members.
 Not all amenities are available at all locations.

 - Access to all facility spaces, which can include: Fitness Center, Gym, Indoor Track, Outdoor Trail, Climbing Wall, Skatepark, Pool, Splash Pad, Sauna, Steam Room, Whirlpool, Handball Court and Locker Room

-- Personal Consultation—meet one-on-one with a Personal Trainer to discuss your fitness, nutrition and wellness goals
+- Fitness Solution—meet one-on-one with a Personal Trainer to discuss your fitness, nutrition and wellness goals

 - Group Exercise classes—categories include cardio, dance, strength, yoga and water exercise